Professor who found oldest U.S. cave art says there's more

 Albert Bender, a Cherokee and board adviser for the Nashville-based Native American Indian Association of Tennessee, said the discovery "shows the sophistication of Native American society in the South going back thousands and thousands of years."

-Michael Moore, director and state archeologist in Tennessee's Division of Archaeology, described the team's find as "extremely exciting and extremely significant" for "the different insights into prehistoric culture."
+Michael Moore, director and state archaeologist in Tennessee's Division of Archaeology, described the team's find as "extremely exciting and extremely significant" for "the different insights into prehistoric culture."

 RELIGIOUS CONNECTION